-Several old college buddies reunite for a wedding, setting off an awkward chain of confrontations in Matthew Cole Weiss' "Standing Still.”
-Teeming with beautiful faces set against a ritzy H'wood backdrop, ensembler plays like a younger, shallower gloss on “The Big Chill."
+Several old college buddies reunite for a wedding, setting off an awkward chain of confrontations and random hookups in Matthew Cole Weiss’ debut feature, “Standing Still.”
+Teeming with beautiful faces set against a ritzy Hollywood backdrop, slick ensembler plays like a younger, shallower gloss on “The Big Chill,” putting an attractive cast through some not especially original motions.
 Opening commercially 10 months after its CineVegas premiere, pic will be hard-pressed to eke out more than a modest showing among young-adult auds.

 Beginning montage recaps characters’ college days in faded video clips set to Dave Matthews Band.
 Pic then zips ahead four years to the day before the nuptials of Michael and Elise (Adam Garcia, Amy Adams), who are hosting a reunion of sorts at their lavishly appointed Los Angeles estate.